 Ever since I knew sex parties were a thing, I’d wanted to go.

-The problem is that they’re often invite only, and for a good reason.
-You can’t invite everyone to your sex party, lest you want your sex party to be filled with 95% dudes.
+The problem is that they’re often invite-only, and for a good reason.
+You can’t invite everyone to your sex party, lest you want 95% of the attendees to be men.

 Because let’s be honest, that’s what happens when you invite everyone.
 All the sex party bros show up.
 Did someone say SEX PARTY?